Inveniem/nextcloud-azure-aks/nextcloud-aks/README.md

 Run `./deploy_nextcloud.sh` to create storage accounts and deploy Nextcloud to AKS.

+#### About Storage Accounts
+This resource kit is designed to create a storage account into which all of the persistent data that Nextcloud requires can be stored.
+The account is created by `./setup_storage_account.sh` as part of the top-level `./deploy_nextcloud.sh` script.

+Nextcloud stores data in this storage account as follows:
+- Configuration files are stored in a low-cost Azure Blob container that is mounted with the BlobFUSE driver.
+- All other data (including per-user data and additional per-client shares) are stored on Azure Files shares that the script creates.

+#### About the Redis Cache
+To support clustered deployment (i.e. multiple Nextcloud pods behind a load balancer), this resource kit is designed to create a Redis cache instance that is used to persist file locks and PHP sessions.
+The cache is automatically created by `./setup_redis_cache.sh` as part of running the top-level `./deploy_nextcloud.sh` script.

+#### Running the Deployment as Individual Pieces
-Alternatively, open the `./deploy_nextcloud.sh` script in a text editor to review each of the other scripts that top-level script invokes to do its work, and then invoke them piecewise to deploy only the portions you'd like to deploy.
-Please note that scripts are listed in dependency order; Nextcloud requires storage accounts to be in place and registered with Kubernetes as persistent volumes in order for deployment of Nextcloud pods to proceed.
+For greater control -- as an alternative to running the top-level script -- you may open the `./deploy_nextcloud.sh` script in a text editor to review each of the scripts that top-level script invokes to do its work, and then invoke them piecewise to deploy only the portions you'd like to deploy.
+Please note that scripts are listed in dependency order; Nextcloud requires both a Redis cache to be in place, as well as storage accounts to be created and registered with Kubernetes as persistent volumes in order for deployment of Nextcloud pods to proceed.

 ## Removing Nextcloud from AKS
 Run `./delete_nextcloud.sh` to fully remove Nextcloud and its storage accounts